 - Predation (2 birds confirmed + 1 probable)

-If you read this until the end, then you understood that the title was not a clickbait, hunting was indeed the main cause of mortality.
-Of course, the three birds haven’t literally escaped the guns.
-The species is a partial migrant (only a part of the population migrates whereas the rest stay locally year around).
+If you read this until the end then you understand that the three birds haven’t literally escaped the guns.
+Included this in the title to emphasize the fact that hunting was indeed the main cause of mortality for this population.
+As we know, the species is a partial migrant (meaning that only a part of the population migrates whereas the rest stay locally year around) and Spanish Marbled Ducks are known to winter in North Africa.

 Green, A.J.
 Echevarría, J.L. & Ferrández, M. 2004.
 Cerceta pardilla Marmaronetta angustirostris.
 In: Madroño, A. González, C. & Atienza, J.C.
 (Eds.).
 Libro Rojo de las Aves de España.
 Dirección General para la Biodiversidad-SEO/BirdLife.
 Madrid.